brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 - A very high openness (I like to find new solutions, discuss complex problems).
 That's why I love engineering, science and philosophy.
 - Over then average conscientiousness (When I have an idea, I'm very prone to work on it until I realize my goal)
 - Over then average extraversion - I need to see people to refill my energy levels
 - Lower than average agreeableness (I love competition) and neuroticism (I stay calm even in stressful situations).
-This is a perfect match for my sports that are dangerous racing sports - Sshort track speed skating, cycling and karting.
+This is a perfect match for my sports that are dangerous racing sports - Short track speed skating, Cycling and Karting.

 ## 3. Have a good strategy for improvement